albertodiazdurana/TravelTide_Customer_Segmentation/presentation/01_EDA_data_quality_cohort_QA.md

 - 0.26% cancellation rate (satisfied customers)
 - Balanced flight/hotel bookings (diverse travel needs)

-This is not a random sample - it's a **strategic subset** of your most valuable, targetable customers.
+This is not a random sample - it's a **strategic subset** of the most valuable, targetable customers.

 ---